rizinorg/cutter/docs/source/user-docs/menus/menu-bar/windows-menu.rst

 Add a new instance of the Graph Widget
 ----------------------------------------
-**Description:** Create a new instance of the Graph widget in order to view one or multiple locations at the same time.
+**Description:** One of the main views of Cutter allows you to navigate inside functions in a graph mode.
+This view displays the flow of a function where each node on the graph represents a basic block in the function.
+The edges coming-to and getting-out of the blocks represent the control flow.
+The menu item will create a new instance of the Graph widget in order to view one or multiple locations at the same time.

 **Steps:** Windows -> Add Graph